gSchool/ada-CS-Fundamentals-Internship/02-linked-lists/02-linked-lists-implementation.md

 <!-- ======================= END CHALLENGE ======================= -->

 ### Traversing Linked Lists
-Because linked lists are not stored in contiguous memory like arrays, most read and write operations will require us to traverse the list.
+Because linked lists are not stored in contiguous memory, most read and write operations will require us to traverse the list.
 With a singly linked list, we only maintain a reference to the `head` node, so all of our traversals will start at the `head` of the list.

 Consider a `search` method which allows users to determine whether any nodes in the list have a specified value.
 The `search` method takes one parameter: a value to search for.
-The method should return `True` if a node with that value exists within
+The method should return `True` if a node with that value exists within the linked list.

 We can break down the `search` method as follows: